beowulf-foundation/beowulf-python/README.md

 ```

 ## Configuration
-Create a new client instance of Beowulfd
+Create a new client instance of Beowulfd and add your account to wallet

 ```python
 from beowulf.beowulfd import Beowulfd